waigo/waigo/docs/Forms/DefiningAndUsing.md

   });
 };
 ```
+*Note: `this.form` is a convenient accessor within controller methods.
+In non-controller code you can access the form interface using `App.form`.*

 The above controller method will first attempt to load a form definition under the `login` name - internally this calls `waigo.load('forms/login')` - and create an instance of it.